SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Supplementary Details and Discussion

 \subsection{Experimental Details}

-For both SciBERT and Qwen3-Embedding Model, we processed a total of 18,639,140 papers individually, concatenating each paper's title and abstract into a single string in the format ``title: \textless title\textgreater, abstract: \textless abstract\textgreater''.
-We then obtained embeddings for each concatenated string using the respective embedding model.
-The embedding dimensionality is 768 for SciBERT and 4096 for Qwen3-Embed.
+For both SciBERT and the Qwen3-Embedding model, for each target paper under consideration, we concatenate the paper's title and abstract into a single string in the format ``title: \textless title\textgreater, abstract: \textless abstract\textgreater''.
+We then obtain embeddings for the concatenated string using the respective embedding model.
+The embedding dimensionality is 768 for SciBERT and 4,096 for Qwen3-Embed.

 To enable efficient large-scale similarity search over these high-dimensional embeddings, we constructed a dedicated index using the Faiss library.
 The preprocessing pipeline first performs L2 normalization on all embeddings, which ensures that maximum inner-product search is equivalent to finding the highest cosine similarity, a standard metric for semantic relevance.
 We employ an IndexIVFPQ structure, which combines an inverted file system (IVF) for coarse partitioning of the search space and product quantization (PQ) for compact vector representation.
 Specifically, the algorithm first partitions the entire vector space into 16,384 cells using k-means clustering, where each cell is represented by a centroid vector.
 This IVF structure enables a substantial pruning of the search space by only examining a small subset of cells closest to the query vector.
 Within each cell, vectors are further compressed using product quantization: each vector is split into 32 sub-vectors, and each sub-vector is quantized into an 8-bit code pointing to the nearest centroid in a learned codebook.